tonym128/tonym128.github.io/_posts/2018-04-10-what-i-learnt-from-interviewing-over-50-people-in-a-year.markdown

 If you can, I'd suggest giving it a go to see if you like it.

-It's a great way to get exposure to different people and parts of your company and build a new skill.
+its a great way to get exposure to different people and parts of your company and build a new skill.